About Nagi Waterfall (Dzongu)

 How to reach Nagi Waterfall (Dzongu) from Dzongu

 Only accessible from within the Dzongu reserve via a guided forest trail.
-Arrange with your homestay the evening before — the guide will know the trail and the best approach time.
+Arrange with your homestay the evening before.
+The guide will know the trail and the best approach time.

 Best time to visit Nagi Waterfall (Dzongu)